dnsimple/strillone/README.md

 https://your-strillone-domain.com/slack/XXXXX/YYYYY/ZZZZZZZZZZ
 ```

-This is the URL you have to enter in DNSimple when creating the webhook.
+This is the URL you have to enter in DNSimple when creating the webhook [via the UI](https://support.dnsimple.com/articles/webhooks/) or through our [API](https://developer.dnsimple.com/v2/webhooks/webhooks/).

 ## About the name